 Republic of Indonesia DGCA Stores & Receiving Inspection Procedures – 2 Days

-For an Air Carrier, or Approved Maintenance Organization to ensure these requirements are met, requires personnel to be trained to acquire adequate knowledge to reduce the risk of allowing unairworthy parts entering into the aeronautical supply chain system and maintain compliance.
+For an Air Carrier or Approved Maintenance Organization to ensure these requirements are met, requires personnel to be trained to acquire adequate knowledge to reduce the risk of allowing unairworthy parts to enter into the aeronautical supply chain system and maintain compliance.

 c) The ability to recognize discrepancies in receiving documentation.